Calanthe/Calanthe.github.io/_drafts/2016-09-29-buggy-snake.markdown

 };
 ~~~

+The glitched graphic feature's purpose is only to make game little harder.
+The amount of glitches increases during the play

+The same method was used to draw pixel like fonts.

 How collision checking improved with the 2dim array and paintCell? glitchy walls, fonts, whole board glitched
 it was also easy to draw a flickering portal which allows snake to go through.